hanschen/ksuperkey/README.md

 was forked from xcape by Albin Olsson: https://github.com/alols/xcape

 **NOTE:** This feature is supported by default in Plasma 5.8 and above.
+However, ksuperkey may still be useful to map modifier keys (such as the Super key) to arbitrary keyboard shortcuts.

 Installation